-- Semester course-more than 10 days and or 65 hours of combined excused, planned, unexcused and truant days - Year Course-more than 20 days and or 130 hours of combined excused, planned, unexcused, and truant days. - Seniors may also lose the privilege of walking at graduation if they exceed 20 days and or 130 hours.
+- Semester course-defined as more than 10 days and or 65 hours of combined excused, planned, unexcused and truant days - Year course-defined as more than 20 days and or 130 hours of combined excused, planned, unexcused, and truant days. - Seniors may also lose the privilege of walking at graduation if they exceed 20 days and or 130 hours.